 Diagnosis & Biopsy

-Abnormal screening results may indicate that further testing is needed.
-A diagnosis of prostate cancer is achieved through an ultrasound-guided biopsy of the prostate gland.
+In order to be diagnosed with prostate cancer a patient must have a biopsy of the prostate gland.
 A prostate biopsy is conducted with a transrectal ultrasound and biopsy needle to collect small slivers of prostate tissue that are analyzed for cancer.
 This tissue is then examined under a microscope for cancer cells.
 A biopsy of the prostate can be performed in the physician’s office and patients usually return home the same day.
-Keep in mind that it is still possible to have cancer, even if the biopsy is negative, because the cancer cells may not have progressed enough to be detected by a microscope or the biopsy may miss the areas of cancer within the prostate.